Gurney Slade quarry

-Gurney Slade quarry exhibits pale to very dark grey Carboniferous Limestone overlain by red and purple-coloured Triassic breccias and marls with a small faulted block of overlying Lower Jurassic breccias forming an angular unconformity with the Carboniferous Limestone.
-There is abundant vertical sediment infilled fissures and joints (Neptunian Dykes).
-The rocks contain varying amounts of calcite mineralization, and there is common fossil material associated with the Carboniferous and Jurassic limestones.
+Gurney Slade quarry exhibits pale to very dark grey carboniferous limestone overlain by red and purple-coloured Triassic breccias and marls with a small faulted block of overlying Lower Jurassic breccias forming an angular unconformity with the carboniferous limestone.
+There is abundant vertical sediment infilling fissures and joints (Neptunian Dykes).
+The rocks contain varying amounts of calcite mineralisation, and there is common fossil material associated with the Carboniferous and Jurassic limestones.
 The limestone within the quarry dips to the south-east at around 30°.

-Work began at the quarry in the mid 18th century and grew after it was taken over by Francis Flower and Sons in 1928 producing stone for lime-burning.
-The quarry closed in 1947 and was reopened in 1951 by John Yeoman of Foster Yeoman.
-The next owner was City Sand and Gravel Co. and taken over by Morris & Perry (Gurney Slade) Ltd. who still operate the quarry.
-A Concrete plant was installed in 1963 and a coated macadam plant in 2001.
-The site is now capable of supplying up to 2 Million Tonnes Per Annum of Carboniferous Limestone aggregate.
+Work began at the quarry in the mid 18th century and grew after it was taken over by Francis Flower and Sons in 1928, producing stone for lime-burning.
+The quarry closed in 1947, but was reopened in 1951 by John Yeoman of Foster Yeoman.
+The next owner was City Sand and Gravel Co., taken over by Morris & Perry (Gurney Slade) Ltd. who still operate the quarry.
+A concrete plant was installed in 1963 and a coated macadam plant in 2001.
+The site is now capable of supplying up to 2 million tonnes per annum of carboniferous limestone aggregate.
 Francis Flower have a facility adjacent to the quarry which processes filler by-product from several Mendip quarries.